cooperama/flixr/README.md

 # Flixr

 Flixr is a movie search engine powered by user responses to a simple multiple-choice quizlet.
+Flixr is deployed on Heroku - find the app [here.](http://flixr-io.herokuapp.com)

 ## Index: